seoninja13/react-win-dir/docs/architecture/architecture-documentation.md

 ## 6. Responsive Behavior Analysis

 The ability of a website to adapt its layout and content to various screen sizes (desktop, tablet, mobile) is crucial for modern user experience and SEO.
-While the provided documents offer extensive details about the desktop view of https://www.windowworldla.com/, they explicitly state that specific information regarding its responsive behavior—such as CSS media queries or detailed layout transformations at different breakpoints—is largely unavailable.
+While the provided documents offer extensive details about the desktop view of [Window World LA](https://www.windowworldla.com/), they explicitly state that specific information regarding its responsive behavior—such as CSS media queries or detailed layout transformations at different breakpoints—is largely unavailable.

-### Inferred Responsive Behavior (Based on Common Practices and General Observations):
+### Inferred Responsive Behavior (Based on Common Practices and General Observations)

 Despite the lack of specific data, certain responsive adaptations can be inferred based on standard web design practices and general statements: